Cabinet makes U-turn on immigration initiative

 There are also reports about plans for a constitutional amendment, forbidding employers from hiring foreign labour if unemployment is above 3.5% in Switzerland.

 Sommaruga also mentioned a third rightwing initiative likely to come to a nationwide vote in the near future.
-The People’s Party wants the Swiss constitution to override international treaties – including a set of bilateral treatiesexternal link between non- EU member Switzerland and the 28-nation bloc.
+The People’s Party wants the Swiss constitution to override international treaties – including a set of bilateral treatiesexternal link between non-EU member Switzerland and the 28-nation bloc.

 The party has strongly criticised parliament for failing to implement the immigration restriction to the letter.

-The government and a majority in parliament for their part argue it is impossible to reconcile the immigration curbs with international obligations, as the EU has not been willing to compromise on the free movement of people principle.
+The government and a majority in parliament argue it is impossible to reconcile the immigration curbs with international obligations, as the EU has not been willing to compromise on the free movement of people principle.

 swissinfo.ch/urs